abnermtj/Cheruton/GodotNotes.md

 ```sh
         get_tree().call_group("enemies", "player_was_discovered")
 ```
-SceneTree is a class managing hieracy of nodes in a scene as well as<br/>
-scene themselves.
-So we get_tree() to get a reference to SceneTree <br/>
-where we call the call_group function.
-It is has even more useful<br/>
-methods, switching scenes quit and pausing the game!<br/>
+SceneTree is a class managing hieracy of nodes in a scene as well as scene themselves.
+So we get_tree() to get a reference to SceneTree where we call the call_group function.
+It is has even more useful methods, switching scenes quit and pausing the game!<br/>

 ## NOTIFICATIONS - Good to know